Adobe-Marketing-Cloud/aep-sdks-documentation/resources/user-guides/getting-started-with-adobe-experience-platform/sample-xdm-implementation.md

 }});
 xdmData.put("identityMap", identityMap);

 // 2.
-Add product review details in the custom mixin
+Add product review details in the custom field group
 // Note: use your _tenantId here as specified in the Product Reviews Schema in Adobe Experience Platform xdmData.put("_tenantId", new HashMap<String, Object>() {{
     put("productSku", product.sku);